satshree/vision/README.md

 ## Requirements
 1. Python 3.*
 2. npm
-3. Install dependencies from Pipfile using pipenv.
+3. Install dependencies from Pipfile using 'pipenv' and package.json with 'npm install'.

 ## Usage
 Follow following steps to run Vision.